Amazing day trips from Malaga

 • Ermita de la Virgen de la Peña – this hillside church is centuries old and was built into the rocks of the cliffs.
 Entrance is free and there’s a small shrine nestled in the cave.
 Outside of the church is the Mirador del Compas – a fantastic observation deck with views out to the coast.

 • Paseo de la Muralla – This is one of the best things to do in Mijas Pueblo!
 Follow this short paved walking trail around the edge of the cliff edge for the best views across the Costa del Sol and the coast.
-Stop in the Parque Muralla to soak up the views.
+Along the way, stop in the Parque Muralla to soak up the views.

-• Take a hike in the Sierra de Mijas – Higher up the mountain, above the town of Mijas Pueblo is the hiking area of Sierra de Mijas.
-There are several trails to choose from.
+• Take a hike in the Sierra de Mijas – Higher up the mountain, above the town of Mijas Pueblo is the hiking area of Sierra de Mijas, where there are several trails to choose from.
 The shortest is a couple of hours and the longest is approximately 7 hours long.
-The trail is uneven, so experience and proper footwear is needed.
+The trails here are uneven, so experience and proper footwear is needed.

 How to get to Mijas on a day trip from Malaga?